Remarks on Legendrian Self-Linking: Fundamental lemma

 Throughout, we make two extra topological assumptions about the Legendrian knot $C$.
 Both assumptions hold generically and help to simplify the proofs. \begin{enumerate} \item[1.]
 The Lagrangian projection $\Pi(C)$ is an immersed plane curve $\gamma$ with only double-point singularities, as in Figure \ref{LgTref}. \item[2.]
 The height function $z(\theta)$ on ${C \subset \BR^3}$ is Morse, with isolated non-degenerate critical points.
 That is, $\dot{z}$ vanishes only at isolated points ${p\in C}$, at which ${\ddot{z} \neq 0}$.
 Because $C$ is Legendrian, the Morse condition on $z(\theta)$ is equivalent by \eqref{LegC} to the condition that the function ${\gamma\times\dot\gamma}$ vanish only at isolated points ${\theta\in S^1}$, at which ${\gamma\times\ddot{\gamma}\neq 0}$. \end{enumerate} The first assumption is standard.
 Otherwise, the Morse condition is used only in the case ${\hbar \neq 1}$ and could possibly be relaxed, at the cost of further effort.

 Before embarking on the proof of our Fundamental Lemma, let us mention an easy corollary which is handy for the gauge theory analysis in \S $5$ of \cite{Beasley:2015}.
+To state the corollary, we require additional notation.
 Let ${t > 0}$ be a positive scaling parameter.
 As in the remarks following Proposition \ref{HLink}, we consider a version of the Heisenberg difference $\widehat\Gamma_{t\hbar}$ with rescaled Planck constant ${t\hbar}$ for fixed ${\hbar\in[0,1]}$,

 For each value of $t$, we associate the contact form

 The relative power of $t$ between the two terms in \eqref{Kapt} ensures that the contact form is left-invariant under the Heisenberg multiplication with ${\hbar=t}$ in \eqref{Mut}.
 The overall power of $t$ ensures that the contact condition ${\kappa_t\^d\kappa_t = 2\,dx\^dy\^dz \neq 0}$ is satisfied trivially for all values ${t > 0}$.